-6.2.13 Portable (Mobile) Buildings
+6.2.12 Portable (Mobile) Buildings

-(i) The placement of portable (mobile) building is not permitted in the floodway.
+- (i) Permanent placement of portable (mobile) building is not permitted in the floodway. - (ii) Temporary placement for seasonal/recreational use is permitted provided the building is moved out of the hazard area before spring freshet.

-6.2.14 Boathouses
+6.2.13 Boathouses

-- (i) A boathouse with a gross floor area larger than 10 square metres and up to 50 square metres may be permitted in the floodway provided that: - a) the design of the boathouse meets the definition of a boathouse in Appendix A; - b) the boathouse is one storey only and contains no living space; - c) the boathouse is detached; - d) electrical servicing is floodproofed;

-e) there is a maximum of one boathouse per lot.
+- (i) A boathouse with a gross floor area larger than 10 square metres and up to 50 square metres may be permitted in the floodway provided that: - a) the design of the boathouse meets the definition of a boathouse in Appendix A; - b) the boathouse contains no habitable space; - c) the boathouse is detached; - d) electrical servicing is floodproofed; - e) there is a maximum of one boathouse per lot.